gelsogrove/shopME/docs/other/prompt_agent.md

 - "Show me the menu"
 - "What products do you have?"
 - "I'd like to see the catalog"
+- "Can you show me your products?"
+- "What's available in your catalog?"
+- "I want to see what you have"
 - "Mostrami il menu"
 - "¿Qué productos tienen?"